6uhrmittag/Itch-Sort-And-Export/README.md

 experience.

 Userscripts are small JavaScript scripts that can be installed in your browser to modify the behavior of a webpage.
-There are different extensions for userscripts like [Tampermonkey](https://www.tampermonkey.net/) and [Greasemonkey](https://en.wikipedia.org/wiki/Greasemonkey).
-Itch-Sort-And-Export is only tested in Tampermonkey.
+There are different extensions for userscripts like [Violentmonkey](https://violentmonkey.github.io/) and [Greasemonkey](https://en.wikipedia.org/wiki/Greasemonkey).
+Itch-Sort-And-Export is only tested in Tampermonkey, but I only recently learned that it's Violentmonkey is superior to Tampermonkey([discussion on hackernews](https://news.ycombinator.com/item?id=34040098)).

 ## Precautions